The Need

 This reduced reliance on external tools and made collaboration more accessible to non-CAD specialists while preserving engineering accuracy.

-To support synchronous work, the experience included lightweight real-time collaboration features that mirrored how teams already worked together.
+To support synchronous work, the experience included lightweight collaboration features that mirrored how teams already worked together.

 These included: